1.4.36 Suicidal Behaviour

 6. Getting Help

 Any child or young person who expresses thoughts about suicide must be taken seriously and appropriate help and intervention should be offered at the earliest point.
-All people working with children and young people must be aware of the potential for someone to commit suicide and must work together to ensure that no child or young person feels suicide is their only option.
+All people working with children and young people must be aware of the potential for someone to kill themselves and must work together to ensure that no child or young person feels suicide is their only option.

 Self harm can be a precursor to suicide and children and young people who deliberately self-harm may kill themselves by accident.
 See also Self Harm Procedure.